Dainese: Research

 The Dainese Technology Center (D-Tec) develops protection and apparel-related technologies for the group companies and other applications.
 The company has registered 118 patents.
+In MotoCAP's independent safety research, various Dainese products – such as the Avro 4, Prima72 and Fighter jackets – have achieved high test scores.

 Dainese D-air

 Dainese D-air is an electronically actuated airbag system developed for motorcyclists.
 Development began in 1995 and the first working prototype was tested on a race track in 2000.
 Dainese D-air activated for the first time in an official race when the Italian rider Simone Grotkyj crashed during a 2007 MotoGP practice session at the Valencia circuit.
 The first Dainese D-air system launched on the market was the racing version in 2011.
 In 2015, Dainese began selling the Misano 1000, the first standalone jacket for road use incorporating its Dainese D-air Street system, and a version for skiing.
-There have been significant legal proceedings - widely reported in the press - between Alpinestars and Dainese regarding aspects of their competing motorcycle airbags.
+There have been significant legal proceedings – widely reported in the press – between Alpinestars and Dainese regarding aspects of their competing motorcycle airbags.